Skip to main content

 Visual ComfortTwinklBigjigs ToysDewaeleDiscountMugsDependsRVshareKleinanzeigen

-When you build pages keyword by keyword, you get cannibalization: three nearly identical pages competing for overlapping queries, none of them comprehensive enough to win.
-Topic clustering solves this by grouping related keywords first, then building one authoritative page per topic.
+When you build pages keyword by keyword without a clustering strategy, you risk cannibalization: three nearly identical pages competing for overlapping queries, none of them comprehensive enough to win.
+SEO topic groups can help reduce this by clustering keywords first, then building one authoritative page per cluster.

 The question is how you group those keywords.
-The approach you choose determines whether your clusters are accurate or full of false matches.
+The keyword clustering method you choose determines whether your clusters are accurate or full of false matches.

-Embedding-based clustering sounds elegant in theory, but in practice it hits several hard limits that matter for e-commerce.
+Embedding-based clustering and keyword clustering with Python scripts sound elegant in theory, but in practice they hit several hard limits that matter for e-commerce SEO classification.

 Surface similarity traps

-Embeddings place "leather sofa" and "leather cleaner" close together because they share a dominant token.
-A shopper searching "leather sofa" and one searching "leather cleaner" have completely different purchase intent, but a vector-only approach merges them into one cluster.
+Embeddings can place "leather sofa" and "leather cleaner" closer together than expected because they share a dominant token.
+A shopper searching "leather sofa" and one searching "leather cleaner" have completely different purchase intent, but a vector-only approach may merge them into one cluster.

 Result: Category pages that mix products with cleaning supplies, confusing both shoppers and crawlers.